FirebaseExtended/bolt/docs/guide.md

    tool.
 If you have _firebase-bolt_ installed on your computer, you can set the `rules` property in your [firebase.json](https://www.firebase.com/docs/hosting/guide/full-config.html) file to the name of your Bolt file.
-When you issue the `firebase deploy` command, it will read and compile your Bolf file and upload the compiled JSON to your Firebase application.
+When you issue the `firebase deploy` command, it will read and compile your Bolt file and upload the compiled JSON to your Firebase application.

 ## Data Validation